All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I add more BAC water after I have already reconstituted?

-Technically yes, but it is not ideal.
+Technically yes, but it isn't ideal.
 Each time you pierce the stopper, you introduce a small contamination risk.
-If you need to adjust the concentration, it is better to get a new vial and reconstitute with the correct amount from the start.
+If you need to adjust the concentration, it's better to get a new vial and reconstitute with the correct amount from the start.

 Does the water volume affect how long the vial lasts?